Sam Bedlow: Bristol Bears

 On 2 May 2017, it was confirmed that Bedlow signs for Premiership rivals Bristol Bears ahead of the 2017-18 season.
 He has made 58 first-team appearances during his five seasons with the club.

 Return to Sale Sharks

-On 27 February 2023, it was confirmed that Bedloe would return to his old club Sale Sharks on a long-term deal ahead of the 2023-24 season.
+On 27 February 2023, it was confirmed that Bedlow would return to his old club Sale Sharks on a long-term deal ahead of the 2023-24 season.